How To Create a Sun Path Diagram – Adobe Illustrator Tutorial

 For example, if your building is North facing, you can design according to the different lights that it will get.
-Adding windows and shade in specific places can make or break your design.
+This will help you to make decisions on where to have entrances, windows and other openings.
 By setting up your sun path diagram, you can get a rough idea of the things you need to keep a note of when it comes to designing.
-It can also be affected by the building heights and other constraints around the site are affected by the way the sunlight moves across the site.
+It can also show how the building heights and other constraints around the site are affected by the way the sunlight moves across the site.

 This diagram should be in the beginning portion of your portfolio, along with your site analysis.
-Check out our Portfolio Guidance post.
+Check out our portfolio guidance post.
 When you receive a brief, it should ideally come with a generic area or a specific site where you will be designing a building.
 As part of site research, a sun path diagram will show good research skills as well as showing that you understand the ways in which the sun can really affect your building and what you are going to do to accommodate it.
-This tutorial is for a simple Sun Path diagram, but we’ll be adding a 3D version soon as well as it’ll give more depth to your diagram.
+This tutorial is for a simple Sun Path diagram, but we also have one on a 3D version.

 The first thing you need to figure out is your site.
 For this example, we are going to use a site in Shoreditch.
 We are going to use Digimap to download a version of a map of the area.

 For this diagram, we are using an A2 page in portrait with the map scale at 1:1000.
 If you don’t know how to use Digimap follow our tutorial on How to Create Maps.
 After cleaning up the map, it should look something like this:

 Make sure there aren’t any labels or extra vector shapes, justthe building outlines and pavement outlines.
 The stroke width is set to 0.5ptfor now.

 Now, the map can be edited in several ways.
 You could use the Live Paint Tool to fill the closer buildings with a darker colour and the further away buildngs with lighter colours.
 Then, you can change the Stroke colour or get rid of it so that it has a clean, minimal look.
 We’re going to leave it as it is for now.